josdavidmo/meiko_etl_challenge_back/README.md

 3. Using the Django’ Admin, register the models you consider in order to generate a dashboard that is close enough to the structure of the movies file.

 You can see it in admin.py file.
-Here is some screen shots:
+The username and password are in [movies.env](https://github.com/josdavidmo/meiko_etl_challenge/blob/master/envs/movies.env) Here is some screen shots:

 ![alt text](https://github.com/josdavidmo/meiko_etl_challenge_back/blob/master/doc/admin.png?raw=true)